-The Bank began conducting a review of its core operating system in 2015 which culminated with a decision in the summer 2016 to extend the contract with the Bank's existing provider, FiServ, for an additional seven year period.
-The Bank expects to see a current reduction in monthly expenses, though that reduction will be utilized to provide additional new product offerings and fund growth.
-Overall, data processing expense for 2017 may be similar to 2016 with a wider variety of customer offerings.
+The Bank began conducting a review of its core operating system in 2015 which culminated with a decision in the summer 2016 to extend the contract with the Bank's existing provider, Fisery, for an additional seven year period.
+The Bank saw a current reduction in monthly expenses, though that reduction will be utilized to provide additional new product offerings and fund growth.
+The pricing on many services, however, is based on number of accounts and the Bank fully expects those to increase with the growth from the newer offices and overall Bank growth.
+Overall, data processing expense for 2018 may be similar or slightly higher to 2017 with a wider variety of customer offerings.

-The FDIC assessment has a decreasing cost trend and that is expected to continue into 2017 as the fourth quarter 2016 assessment was again below that of the previous quarter.
+The FDIC assessment has a decreasing cost trend and that is expected to continue into 2018 as the fourth quarter 2017 assessment was again below that of the previous quarter.
 This line item speaks to the health of the Bank and the financial industry.
-The assessment for 2016 was down \$78 thousand from 2015.
+The assessment for 2017 was down \$77 thousand from 2016 and the assessment for 2016 was down \$78 thousand from 2015.

 The last line item with significant variation in noninterest expense to discuss is "other general and administrative."
-The line item increased by \$439 thousand during 2016 to end at \$6.1 million as of December 31, 2016. \$249 thousand of the increased expense was a result of management's decision to accelerate the issuance of "chip" debit cards along with the normal replacement of cards due to fraud and expiration dates.
+Though 2017 did not increase by as large an amount as 2016 had when compared to 2015, it was still an increase of \$200 thousand.
+The two main reasons behind the increase were the costs associated with listing on the NASDAQ stock market and the cost of offering the Insured Cash Sweep product.
+Both of these costs have been previously explained along with the benefits that have been provided by incurring said costs.
+The increase in 2016 over 2015 was much higher at \$439 thousand. \$249 thousand of the increased expense was a result of management's decision to accelerate the issuance of "chip" debit cards along with the normal replacement of cards due to fraud and expiration dates.
 The chip enhanced cards were to help decrease fraud and establish liability with the merchant if the chip was not used in the transaction.
-The Bank's cost due to fraud was not lower yet in 2016; however it is hoped it will help mitigate fraud losses in 2017.
+The Bank's cost due to fraud was not lower in 2016; however it helped to mitigate fraud losses in 2017.
 Advertising and public relations increased also in 2016 by \$113 thousand.
 With the addition of new offices, the credit card launch in conjunction with Bowling Green State University's athletic department, it was expected to be higher than 2015.
 The Bank also celebrates the anniversary of office openings with a special event in each community.